OpenMeterStudio/LUMA/README.md

 - We use it for beta access, updates, and troubleshooting.
 - We do not sell personal information.
 - LUMA is beta software, so features may change and crashes are possible.
 - Microphone permission is required for audio input.
-Camera permission is optional.

 This README is the GitHub-safe version of the beta portal, so the privacy and beta terms summary lives here instead of on a separate site.